Home » Metabolism » Metabolic Health » Obesity Prevention

 Still finding it hard to get away for 10 minutes at a time?
 What about just one minute?

-According to a study called National Health and Nutrition Examination Survey, researchers at the University of Utah have found that getting your heart rate up for even one minute at a time can have positive health on par with getting your heart rate up for 10 minutes at a time.
+According to a study called National Health and Nutrition Examination Survey, researchers at the University of Utah have found that getting your heart rate up for even one minute at a time can have positive health benefits on par with getting your heart rate up for 10 minutes at a time.

-An article with the University of Utah’s U News Center interviewed Jessie X. Fan, professor of family and consumer studies:
+An article with the University of Utah’s U News Center interviewed Jessie X. Fan, professor of family and studies:

 “What we learned is that for preventing weight gain, the intensity of the activity matters more than duration.
 This new understanding is important because fewer than 5 percent of American adults today achieve the recommended level of physical activity in a week according to the current physical activity guidelines.
 Knowing that even short bouts of ‘brisk’ activity can add up to a positive effect is an encouraging message for promoting better health.”